5 Easy Ways to Eat More Protein for a Heart Healthy Diet

 Here are some great options when you’re craving a meal with meat or seafood:

-Savor a classic pot roast in this heart healthy recipe made with lean beef, slow-cooked alongside hearty vegetables.
-This comforting meal has 31 grams of protein and offers a powerful protein boost while keeping saturated fats low.
+Savor a classic pot roast in this heart healthy recipe made with lean beef, slow-cooked alongside savory vegetables.
+This comforting meal has 31 grams of protein for a powerful protein boost that keeps saturated fats low.

-Seared sesame-crusted tuna steaks are served over a bed of fresh arugula and spinach in this dish that has 36 grams of protein per serving.
-Tuna is rich in omega-3 fatty acids and high-quality protein, making this meal both heart-friendly and satisfying.
+Seared sesame-crusted tuna steaks are served over a bed of fresh arugula and spinach in this high protein dish with 36 grams of protein.
+Tuna is not only full of high quality protein but also rich in omega-3 fatty acids, making this meal full of quality ingredients and bountiful flavors.

-Enjoy a flavorful mix of lean chicken breasts and colorful vegetables, all roasted together with a savory low-sodium Asian-inspired marinade.
-With 30 grams of protein per serving, this easy-to-prepare meal delivers ample protein and nutrients to promote heart healthy eating habits.
-Here are 30 more high protein chicken meals to make.
+In this easy-to-prepare Asian dish, lean chicken breasts and colorful vegetables are roasted in a savory low-sodium marinade.
+With 30 grams of protein per serving, it's a great meal to enjoy that keeps your heart healthy and your appetite satisfied.
+Here are 30 more high protein chicken meals to try.

 Start your day with a healthy boost of protein with these 10 quick high protein breakfast ideas.